-Today, more and more home heating systems are sealed systems.
-Heating engineers who design and work on such systems need to understand the importance of sufficient system expansion so, in this blog, Phil Stanley, Grant UK’s Training Manager, takes a closer look at this topic and explains the importance of the expansion vessel.
+Sealed systems are a common occurrence with many homes opting for this type of central heating set-up.
+Oil Boiler heating engineers who design and work on such systems need to understand the importance of providing sufficient system expansion capacity.
+In this blog, Phil Stanley, Grant UK’s Training Manager, takes a closer look at this topic and explains the importance of the expansion vessel in oil boiler heating systems.

-As we all know, when water is heated it expands and wants to take up more volume.
+As we all know, when water is heated it expands and therefore takes up more volume.
 As the system is basically a closed loop, consisting of the boiler, pipework and radiators, it is necessary to provide some space for the water to expand into.
 This is why the expansion vessel is required.

 An expansion vessel basically consists of a container divided by a watertight rubber membrane – with the system water on one side and usually nitrogen or air on the other side.